Kate Barrington / Cats.com

 In researching the Raised Right brand, we didn’t find any evidence of product recalls.

-What Kinds Of Cat Food Does Raised Right Offer?
+What Kinds of Cat Food Does Raised Right Offer?

 Raised Right is a fresh pet food company that only offers their products online.
 Their foods are sold in 16-ounce bags and delivered frozen.
 Every Raised Right recipe is made with a single source of animal protein, either chicken or turkey.

 For several years, Raised Right only offered two formulas.
 While they’ve doubled their selection, the two new recipes don’t appear to differ significantly in composition.
-The main difference seems to be the replacement of carrots and blueberries with pumpkin.
+The main difference seems to be the replacement of carrots and blueberries with pumpkins.

 When placing an order, you can choose how many bags you want of each of the four recipes.
 The food is only sold in 4-pack sample boxes or full boxes of 16 bags.

-What Do Customers Think Of Raised Right Cat Food?
+What Do Customers Think of Raised Right Cat Food?

 While Raised Right has over four hundred reviews posted on their website, a quick scroll through the list didn’t reveal many below a 5-star rating.
 Out of 46 reviews on the Raised Right Facebook page, the company has a 4.9-star rating and it’s hard to tell how much control the company has over which reviews are made public.